sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

-19 Mar 2009 - Notes tree view / thumbnails panel scroll in relation to the
-              currently selected tab.
+20 Mar 2009 - * Windows bugfix: outlined shapes not drawing properly
+              * Windows bugfix: wxPython errors on closing the application with loaded images
+              * Bugfix with the eyedropper not updating the colour label.

 18 Mar 2009 - * Bugfix: toggling side panel on/off caused a lot of lag, should
               only be noticeable now with around 65+ tabs open.